alemnew/poker/README.md

 # poker

-A simplified version of poker game.
+A simplified version of [poker](https://en.wikipedia.org/wiki/Poker) game.
+Given two poker hands determine which one wins.
+The program assumes that the cards don't have suits and there are no flushes, straights, and straight flushes.

 # Code structure